The Christmas Gift Budget Guide: How Much to Spend on Gifts

 Other Friends and Loose Social Circle

-Maybe your friends can’t all get together for a gift sharing game to help keep costs down.
+Maybe your friends can all get together for a gift sharing game to help keep costs down.
 Or you want to get everyone something personally meaningful or thoughtful.

 Friends don’t expect the world when they know you are buying for lots of people.
 And a big gift creates expectations of something in return, even if you say otherwise.

-For your broader social circle and other friends, we recommend spending between $10-$15 per person.
+For your broader social circle and other friends, choose one of these options:

-Having a ton of gifts to buy can be stressful, but don’t let it be!
-Having that many friends to think of is a blessing in the holiday season.
+Having a ton of gifts to buy can be stressful, so don’t let that idea stress you out!
+Think of all your friends as a blessing in the holiday season, and find a simple way to show them how much they mean to you.

 Extended Family